bunk3r/honeystats/README.md

 # honeystats
-A simple and effective environment created to collect data from honeypots (kippo, glastopf, etc.) and publish them online (php + apache)
+A simple and effective environment created to collect data from honeypots (kippo, glastopf, etc.) and publish them online (php)

 ## **INSTALL**